 Google Cloud delivers powerful options for hosting cloud services and analytics workloads, but it can be challenging to purchase the right mix of resources, and to purchase them in the right way:

-The Densify uses Google Stackdriver APIs to gather raw utilization data, and engages machine learning to model the detailed patterns of activity of GCE instances.
+The Densify uses Google Stackdriver APIs to gather raw utilization data, and engages machine learning to model the detailed patterns of activity of Compute Engine instances.
 Densify then analyzes these patterns against the complete set of GCE machine family offerings, using benchmarks to normalize data across different instance types.
 This provides a precise set of recommendations that map each workload to the optimal instance configuration, which then feeds Densify self-optimization automation process.

 Densify also models custom machine types, and can recommend custom instance configurations with independent CPU and memory specifications based on actual workload patterns.
 This enables you to easily and automatically leverage this feature, providing a better fit for workloads with unusual resource consumption profiles.

 Even though Kubernetes is a powerful container scheduling technology, it will still run inefficiently if the containers it is running are misconfigured.
 Kubernetes pods consist of a set of containers that run on a common node, and each container specification has a CPU and memory resource “request” and “limit.”
 Developers often have challenges coming up with precise values for these settings, either because they cannot project how the app will behave in actual use, or because they are risk-averse and want to play it safe.
 Both of these approaches are justifiable—but the efficiency impact on the container clusters can be significant.